dcos/dcos-launch/README.md

 * local SSH client at /usr/bin/ssh

 ## Developing
-Additional requiremnts to develop and/or build this library:
+Additional requirements to develop and/or build this library:
 * tox
 * virtualenv
 * OpenSSL 1.0.2g or greater (for exporting the dcos-launch binary)